 In addition to his full-time legal practice, Mr. Srebnick has been an Adjunct Professor at the University of Miami School of Law for more than fifteen years, teaching “Criminal Prosecutions and Defense Lawyering Workshop: Situational Ethics in the Adversarial System of Justice.”
 He has also written extensively and lectured at continuing legal education seminars across the country on ethics, trial techniques and appellate practice.

-- United States Supreme Court granted Writ of Certiorari in the case of United States v.
-Kaley.
-The question is whether criminal defendants who cannot use their assets to retain counsel of choice because of an asset freeze have the constitutional right to challenge the government's underlying charges during a pretrial hearing.
-Argument was held on October 16, 2013, and a decision is expected in 2014.
+- United States Supreme Court granted Writ of Certiorari in the case of Kaley v.
+United States.
+The question was whether criminal defendants who cannot use their assets to retain counsel of choice because of an asset freeze have the constitutional right to challenge the government's underlying charges during a pretrial hearing.
+Argument was held on October 16, 2013, and a decision was rendered on February 25, 2014.

 - Acquittal for three-time Indy 500 champion and Dancing with the Stars winner Helio Castroneves and his sister Katiucia on charges of income tax evasion.